mateors/compiler/README.md

 > a compiler that translates high-level languages to produce executables is just one special type of compiler

-### producing executables is just one variation of "translating source code".
+### Producing executables is just one variation of "translating source code".

 You see, compilers are fundamentally about translation, because translation is how they implement a programming language